omrinjfrog/pipeline/README.md

 # Artifatory pipeline exapmle
-This pipeline is a simple example of how to deploy file on Artifactory To use this repo please configure this repo in pipeline:
+This pipeline is a simple example of how to deploy file on Artifactory.
+To use this repo please configure this repo in pipeline:
 1) Add integration to pipeline that uses github (Token is genereted in github settings -> developer settings), integration name is 'githubtest' as in the yaml file found in configuration->gitProvider->resources
 2) Add another integration in pipeline to artifatory called artifactory (see in yaml file) pipelines->steps-> integrations->name